Crownstone-Community/hub/doc/public/api/controllers/WebhookController.md

 >      "clientSecret":          string,   // string that is included in each request.
 Can be used to authenticate.
 >      "endPoint":              string,   // URL to sent the data to as a POST request.
 >      "compressed":            boolean,  // this will reduce the size of the request payload.
+>      "customHandler":         string,   // This can be plain javascript code, which will be evalled to handle the data upload.
 >      "batchTimeSeconds":      number,   // combine events that come in over X seconds into 1 request.
 >      "apiKey":                string,   // optional, API key used to authenticate the request
 >      "apiKeyHeader":          string    // optional, header string to contain the API key ("apiKey" for instance)